iotaledger/gas-station/README.md

-# Sui Gas Pool
+# Iota Gas Pool

-Sui Gas Pool is a service that powers sponsored transactions on Sui at scale.
+Iota Gas Pool is a service that powers sponsored transactions on Iota at scale.
 It manages a database of gas coins owned by a sponsor address and provides APIs to reserve gas coins and use them to pay for transactions.
 It achieves scalability and high throughput by managing a large number of gas coin objects in the pool, so that it can sponsor a large number of transactions concurrently.